 The Executive Principal leads the Senior Leadership Team of the Multi-Academy Trust.
-The Executive Principal will delegate executive management functions to the senior leadership team and is accountable to the Trust Board for the performance of the senior leadership team.
+The Executive Principal will delegate executive management functions to the executive management team and is accountable to the Trust Board for the performance of the executive management team.